platonvin/lum-rs/README.md

-This is a complete* rewrite of Lum in Rust programming language
+This is a complete rewrite of Lum Renderer in Rust programming language

-* but MagicaVoxel loader is still in C++ and accessed via Rust FFI (generated with bindgen)

 ### Prerequisites

 - nightly Rust
-- Vulkan SDK (at least, glslc)
+- Vulkan SDK (at least, glslc and validation layers for debug)

 ### How to run demo